gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 used.
 Similar considerations have to be taken into account when converting a Plan B offer to a Unified Plan one when doing renegotiation, for example.

-We solved this issue by caching both the most recent Unified Plan offer and the most recent Unified Plan answer.
-When we go from Plan B to Unified Plan we use the cached Unified Plan offer/answer and add the missing information from there.
-You can see [here](https://github.com/jitsi/sdp-interop/blob/d4569a12875a7180004726633793430eccd7f47b/lib/interop.js#L175) how we do this exactly.
+sdp-interop solves this issue by caching both the most recent Unified Plan offer and the most recent Unified Plan answer.
+When one goes from Plan B to Unified Plan, sdp-interop uses the cached Unified Plan offer/answer and adds the missing information from there.
+You can see [here](https://github.com/jitsi/sdp-interop/blob/d4569a12875a7180004726633793430eccd7f47b/lib/interop.js#L175) how exactly this is done.

 Another limitation is that in some cases, a unified plan SDP cannot be mapped to a plan B SDP.
 If the unified SDP has two audio m-lines (for example) that